rababm/myPortfolio/README.md

 To simplify the development of business rules, I presented a prototype implemented using the Python programming language that showcases a modeling approach using **supervised learning** and regular expressions.

 ## Acedemic projects : 2015 - 2017
+**Course: Techniques and Applications of Natural Language Processing** -- Laval University, Quebec city, Canada (November 2016)

+- Implemented two classification algorithms (**K-NNs** and **logistic regression**) using **Python** to classify the type of questions and compared their performance in the preprocessing of data.

+**Course: Metaheuristics** -- National Institute of Statistics and Applied Economics, Rabat, Morocco (September 2015)

+- Studied and designed a genetic algorithm for pathfinding in a maze
+- Programmed the **genetic algorithm** for pathfinding in a maze using Visual Basic for Applications